Prik03/Gif-Play-Pause/README.md

 3. Click Play to start the GIF, Pause to stop it.

+---

-📂 Files
+## 📂 Files

-index.html → Main page
+- `index.html` → Main page

-style.css → Styles
+- `style.css` → Styles

-script.js → Play/Pause logic
+- `script.js` → Play/Pause logic

-assets/ → GIFs
+- `assets/` → GIFs

+---

-♿ Accessibility
+## ♿ Accessibility

-Users can control animations.
+- Users can control animations.

-Works with keyboard navigation.
+- Works with keyboard navigation.

-Screen reader friendly.
+- Screen reader friendly.

+---

-📜 License
+## 📜 License

 MIT License – Free to use and share.